arangodb/arangojs/README.md

 * *details*: Whether the response should contain additional details about documents that could not be imported.
 Default: *false*.
 * *type*: Indicates which format the data uses.
 Can be `"collection"`, `"array"` or `"auto"`.
 Default: `"auto"`.

+For more information on the *opts* object, see [the HTTP API documentation for bulk imports](https://docs.arangodb.com/HttpBulkImports/ImportingSelfContained.html).

 #### collection.replace(documentHandle, data, [opts,] callback)

 Replaces the content of the document with the given *documentHandle* with the given *data*.